-Size is an independent record label owned and run by Swedish DJ and producer Steve Angello.
-This month sees the launch of the labels new visual identity, created by ‘supermodernist’ design agency Face in collaboration with Vltranegro, that moves it away from a saturated club aesthetic and appropriates the art-house qualities of high fashion.
+Size is the independent label of Swedish house DJ, record producer and one third of the Swedish House Mafia Steve Angello.
+The label’s new visual identity, created by ‘supermodernist’ design agency Face, moves it away from a saturated club aesthetic by appropriating some of the qualities of the fashion industry.

-The result is restrained but not entirely reflective of the increasingly rock n’ roll behaviour of Steve Angello, it is certainly self-assured and perhaps captures his aspirations to be received as an artist, but for the breadth and energy of the market I am not sure it is entirely appropriate.
+The result is restrained but not entirely reflective of the increasingly rock n’ roll behaviour of Steve Angello.
+It is certainly self-assured and reflects the relationship between the genre and fashion, but for the energy and breadth of the demographic I am not sure it is entirely appropriate.
 It does however successfully present the events and music as a far more sophisticated, high value proposition that introduces a new aesthetic to a visually tired industry.